 Benefits of i9 Sports Flag Football and Soccer

 Flag football and soccer have stood out as the flagship sport at i9, no pun intended.
-These sports require a low up-front costs.
-Equipment consists of flags, jerseys, balls, and a pop-up goal.
+These sports require low up-front costs.
+The equipment consists of flags, jerseys, balls, and a pop-up goal.
 Cleats not included.
 Also, local parks or churches gladly rent out their fields when not in use.
-Part of the success of these programs is the great organization, from careful layout of the field and seating area to good communication of schedules and expectations. i9 advertises these sports to 3 year olds through 14 year olds.
+Part of the success of these programs is a great organization, from the careful layout of the field and seating area to good communication of schedules and expectations. i9 advertises these sports to 3-year-olds through 14-year-olds.
 Flag football and soccer work perfectly for i9’s Experience model of equal playing time, co-ed opportunity, safety, and fun.
 They also have a tight policy on injuries, employing a “when in doubt, sit them out” policy regarding concussion symptoms.

 Is Owning an i9 Sports League a Good Franchise Opportunity?